Haivision/srt/docs/API-functions.md

 * `name`: specification of the remote address and port
 * `namelen`: size of the object passed by `name`

+Notes:
+1. See *FUTURE* at `srt_bind` about family and `SRT_EINVPARAM` error.
+2. The socket used here may be bound from upside so that it used a predefined network interface or local outgoing port.
+If not, it behaves as if it was bound to `INADDR_ANY` (which binds on all interfaces) and port 0 (which makes the system assign the port automatically).

 Returns:
 * `SRT_ERROR` (-1) in case of error, otherwise 0